womogenes/spotify-final/site/writing.md

 Another limitation of our analysis comes from the limitations of PCA itself.
 Our implementation of PCA projects high-dimension data onto a two-dimensional grid and does really well at grouping "similar" artist together, but the actual interpretation of the axes on the PCA map as a whole is unclear.

+Finally, the dataset we are working from, while large, is restricted to playlists created by U.S. Spotify users between 2010 and 2017.
+While a U.S.-focused dataset could potentially show clearer patterns as opposed to a more global dataset because of the relatively homogeneous culture of American music consumption, our analysis does not account for or include artists that rose to prominence after 2017 and is therefore slightly out of date.
+However, with more data, the analysis could easily be applied to a more recent dataset.

 ## The PCA Map
 Finally, we get to the PCA map of the top 2500 artists.